MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 ### Set up primary and secondary protection
 Back up a primary DPM server using a secondary DPM server:

 1. The Primary DPM server has the protection agent already installed.
 You need to attach this protection agent to the secondary DPM server.
-Follow these steps to attach the agent.
     > [!IMPORTANT]
     > Major and minor versions of the Primary and Secondary DPM servers must match.
     >

+    Follow these steps to attach the agent:

      1. In DPM Administrator Console of secondary DPM server, on the navigation bar, click **Management** > **Agents**.
 In the **Actions** pane, click **Install**.
      2. On the **Select Agent Deployment Method** page, select **Attach agents** > **Computer on a trusted domain** > **Next**.
 The Protection Agent Installation Wizard opens.